AustinWiley/brewIQ/README.md

 # BeerKan

-A beer tracking app for the professional Brewer and the avid homebrewer that works like a Kanban Board.
+Beer tracking app for the professional brewer and the avid homebrewer that works like a Kanban Board.
 BeerKan as a digital Brew log allowing the user to track each batch of beer from raw ingredient to keg.
-This app is for the Brewer who is always juggling too many batches of beer at a time that he/she cant always remember where in the process every batch is.
+This app is for the Brewer who is brewing multiple batches at a time with batches at different stages of the process.
 Allows the brewer to be more efficient, brew more beer and archive all brewlogs.

 ## Deployed App

+Deployed on Heroku using the JAWS_DB add-on for the MYSQL databes.

 #### Click Here: [BeerKan](https://cryptic-fjord-74772.herokuapp.com/)
 ##